 Once you have your plan, you feel better because you experience some level of security in knowing you’ve figured out a solution.

 However, this false security can lead to procrastinating and then eventually forgetting about the discomfort.

 Which means you fail to follow through and never fulfill your dreams.
 This is how people end up with regrets when it’s too late.

 You can’t be solely motivated by external circumstances, because then you’re giving the control away.
 This is why it’s so important to determine your internal motivation, which is the “why” I mentioned before.

-If you have dreams that are just sitting on a dusty shelf in the back of your brain, spend some time reflecting why they’re still dreams.
+If you have some broad dreams that are just sitting on a dusty shelf in the back of your brain, spend some time reflecting on why they’re still dreams.

 Get to the bottom of your inaction.
 Figure out if you’re relying on external circumstances and a false sense of security.

-Then, create a new plan and recommit to your goals.
+Then, create a new plan with concrete details and recommit to your goals.
 Your dreams are worth it.